 The documentation is structured as follows.
-The short introduction in chapter 0 first gives an overview of the CAPRI activities followed by a short description of the system.
-The rest of the document follows the project workflow: the different steps of building up the national and regional data base (chapter 2), the allocation of different inputs (chapter 2.5) and the projection tools needed to establish a baseline (chapter 3) are discussed.
-Chapter4 deals with the scenario impact analysis: description of the different modules of the economic model and their relationships.
+The short introduction in chapter 1.2 first gives an overview of past CAPRI activities followed by a short description of the system (chapter 1.3).
+The rest of the document largely follows the project workflow: the different steps of building up the national, regional and global data base provide the foundations on which the system rests (chapter 2).
+Subsequently the procedure needed to establish a baseline (chapter 3) is discussed.
+Chapter 4 deals with the scenario impact analysis: description of the different modules of the economic model and their relationships, also addressing the calibration approach of CAPRI (even where this is technically a part of the database modules).
 In the last three chapters (chapters 5 - 8) the farm type approach, features for post model analysis and the exploitation tools used in CAPRI are briefly presented.